• Skip to primary navigation

 Jump to Recipe Print Recipe

-This vegan lasagna soup is rich, decadent, and loaded with beans and vegetables!
+This lasagna soup is rich, decadent, and loaded with beans and vegetables!
 Believe it or not, but the creamy broth is made of blended sunflower seeds!
-Would you ever guess that blended sunflower seeds make a delicious and thick sunflower cream that can be used to replicate heavy cream?
+Would you ever guess that blended sunflower seeds make a delicious and thick sunflower cream sauce that can be used to replicate heavy cream?
 It's the perfect vegan replacement!

-While I absolutely love creamy cashew-based recipes like spinach artichoke dip or stuffed shells, raw sunflower seeds are less expensive, more accessible, and using them makes the dish nut-free.
+While I absolutely love creamy cashew-based recipes like vegan spinach artichoke dip or vegan stuffed shells, raw sunflower seeds are less expensive, more accessible, and using them makes the dish nut-free.
 This soup is easy to make in one hour, it's freezer-friendly, and it's naturally gluten-free and oil-free!

 Ingredients & Substitutions